RCGP Scotland

 RCGP Scottish council

 The RCGP Scottish council is made up of GP members across Scotland.
 Each of the five Faculties - East, North, North East, South East and West - nominate their own Faculty Board members to be representatives at Scottish council with the Chair of each Faculty.
-There are also member representatives appointed for specific GP groups - AiT and First5.
+There are also member representatives appointed for specific GP groups - GP registrar and First5.
 Scottish council is the main, democratically elected governance committee, which develops and takes forward strategy for RCGP Scotland.

 Scottish council meetings take place on a quarterly basis with the Annual General Meeting being held in November.
 All members are entitled to attend the council meetings as observers and should declare their intention to attend by emailing the Scottish Office.